16 gifts to make the horsey lady in your life happy this Christmas - Horse & Hound

 Equestrian gifts under £50

-Dora Designs Door Stopper Pony
+Dora Designs Rufus Fox Doorstop

-A doorstop that is just the right weight for the job and adds to the decor of any room with a horsey twist.
+A doorstop that is just the right weight for the job and adds to the decor of any room with a country twist.

-Buy now: Dora Designs Door Stopper Pony from £27.99
+Buy now: Dora Designs Rufus Fox Doorstop from £29.99

 Racing Big Holdall